That dollar amount results from a 40.8% increase from $2.95 billion five years earlier in 2020.

 Below are exports from Mauritania that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Mauritania’s goods trail Mauritanian importer spending on foreign products.

-Mauritania has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil category notably refined petroleum oils and petroleum gas.
+Mauritania has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil category historically for refined petroleum oils and petroleum gas.

 Mauritania’s Export Companies